 Name:

 Organization:

 Position in organization:

 Services provided by organization:

 Name:

 Organization:

 Position in organization:

 Services provided by organization:

 Name:

 Organization:

-Position in organization: Services provided by organization:
+Position in organization:

-Services provided by organization.
+Services provided by organization:

 (Attach additional sheets if necessary.)

-This information is provided in good faith to avoid any real or per conflict of interest in the discharge of my duties as a member of the Board of Directors.
+This information is provided in good faith to avoid any conflict of interest in the discharge of my duties as a me Board of Directors.

-Printed Name
+conflict of interest in the discharge of my duties as a me

-Board Member/Employee Signature
+conflict of interest in the discharge of my duties as a me Board of Directors.

-Date
+conflict of interest in the discharge of my duties as a me Board of Directors.

-cc: Personnel File
+conflict of interest in the discharge of my duties as a me Board of Directors.
+Printed Name Board Member/Employee Signature